Mollusks & Crustaceans

 - Recreational trot lines shall not exceed 150 feet in length with a maximum of 25 baits.

-- All pots and trot lines shall be marked with the identification number of the owner.
+- All pots and trot lines shall be marked with the 9-digit identification number (CID) of the owner.

 - All crab pots must be tended at least once every 72 hours.

 - No floating line may be used on any crab pot or crab pot buoy.

 - No crab pot shall be placed in any area that would obstruct or impede navigation or in any creek less than 50 feet wide.

 - Only the owner or a law enforcement officer may raise or remove contents of a legally set fishing device.